lithiumfisherman/nft_theft_list/README.md

 ### theft_transactions.csv
-A list of NFTs suspected to have been stolen.
+A list of NFTs suspected to have been stolen via phishing.
 The 'victim_address' field is the address of the alleged victim.